conestack/node.ext.ldap/README.txt

 - Extend LDAPSession object to handle Fallback server(s)

-- LDAPSession._encode_for_ldap results in changed order of dict entries, probably due to dict implementation.
+- Encoding/Decoding the data sent to ldap changed the order of dict entries, probably due to dict implementation.
 Investigate effects of that.
 I had the impression so far that ldap (at least openldap) preserves the order if you give it an ldif file.
-Iff then python-ldap should use odicts not dicts.
+Iff, then python-ldap should use odicts not dicts.

-- currently all ldap stuff is returned as unicode, but values that did not pass LDAPSession._perform remain as str - VERY INCONSISTENT and further we have key error resulting in a failing test.
-Either we need to forbid normal strings or decode them, too.

 - check/implement silent sort on only the keys LDAPNode.sortonkeys()